spsforks/SCons-scons-wiki/EiffelStudioTool.md

 ### The Scanner

-Apart from the .ecf file, the most important input to the Eiffel compiler is the universe of **.e** Eiffel class files that it has to compile.
-These class files are dependencies that the builder figures out for itself, by scanning the .ecf file.
-The Scanner looks for all _cluster_ and _override_ declarations inside the .ecf, and finds all .e files in each such directory.
-Therefore, thanks to the Scanner, if you modify an Eiffel class in one of the clusters named in the .ecf, or if you modify the .ecf itself, then the builder will know that it needs to rebuild the project.
+Apart from the `.ecf` file, the most important input to the Eiffel compiler is the universe of **.e** Eiffel class files that it has to compile.
+These class files are dependencies that the builder figures out for itself, by scanning the `.ecf` file.
+The Scanner looks for all _cluster_ and _override_ declarations inside the `.ecf`, and finds all .e files in each such directory.
+Therefore, thanks to the Scanner, if you modify an Eiffel class in one of the clusters named in the `.ecf`, or if you modify the `.ecf` itself, then the builder will know that it needs to rebuild the project.

 If the cluster or override is recursive, then the Scanner scans the subdirectories too.
 If it's not recursive but has explicitly-named sub-clusters, the Scanner also understands how to scan these sub-clusters.

-As well as **.e** class files, the scanner detects the following dependencies mentioned in the .ecf file:
+As well as **.e** class files, the scanner detects the following dependencies mentioned in the `.ecf` file:

-* **.ecf libraries**.
+* **`.ecf` libraries**.
 (Such libraries are not recursively scanned, however.
 Although it's useful to detect that the library file itself has changed, a library is a stable thing, so scanning its contents would be a waste of time.)
 * **.NET assemblies**.
 * External object files.
 * **.h** or **.hpp** files inside external include directories.
 Environment variable substitution is performed on the file and directory paths.
-The Scanner prints warnings if the .ecf file uses undefined environment variables. _Construction variables are deliberately ignored, because it would be incorrect to substitute them given that the Eiffel compiler does not know about SCons construction variables._ The following [EiffelStudio](http://dev.eiffel.com) environment variables are commonly used in .ecf files, so if they are undefined the builder tries to define them with sensible platform-specific assumptions:
+The Scanner prints warnings if the `.ecf` file uses undefined environment variables. _Construction variables are deliberately ignored, because it would be incorrect to substitute them given that the Eiffel compiler does not know about SCons construction variables._ The following EiffelStudio environment variables are commonly used in `.ecf` files, so if they are undefined the builder tries to define them with sensible platform-specific assumptions:

 * **ISE_C_COMPILER**
 * **ISE_EIFFEL**